Skip to Content

 Asbestosis

-Male doctor examining coughing senior patient in clinic in Peterborough Canada
+Doctor examining coughing senior patient in clinic in Peterborough, Canada

 Asbestosis is a chronic lung disease caused by the inhalation of asbestos fibers.
 It is characterized by scarring and fibrosis of the lung tissue, leading to impaired lung function.
 Asbestosis typically develops after long-term and heavy exposure to asbestos, with symptoms often appearing several decades after initial exposure.